-- Headache.

-- Bleeding.

-- Infection.

-- A prolonged increase in pain after the procedure.

-- Anaphylaxis severe allergic reaction to drugs.
+- Bleeding. - Infection. - A prolonged increase in pain after the procedure. - Anaphylaxis severe allergic reaction to drugs. - Damage to surrounding area, such as the rectum. - Nerve injury, either temporary or permanent.

-- Seizures.

-- Spinal cord damage.

-- Paralysis.

-If you experience any of these rare risks, please contact the Pain Management Helpline on 01384 244735 (9am to 5pm, Monday to Friday), your GP or in an emergency dial 999.
+If you experience any of these rare risks, please contact the Pain Management Helpline on 01384 244735, your GP or in an emergency dial 999.